HumanExposure/data_mgmt_scripts/puc_prediction/README.md

 ## Requirements

 ### TLDR: Run these commands in a new conda environment
+This will install all the required packages, getting them using `conda` before `pip`.

 ```bash
 conda install python pandas sqlalchemy nltk pymysql scikit-learn joblib